Kora is an app that helps college students understand everything from student loans to credit cards and much more.

 Kora began as a personal loan service for international students studying in the U.S. who don’t have a social security number, credit score, or credit history.

-Kora understands this problem and orients its solution to supply auto loans and personal loans to students; the platform now allows all college students to find financing.
+Kora understands this problem and orients its solution to supply auto and personal loans to students; the platform now allows all college students to find financing.

-Students can get an auto loan or personal loan even if they don’t have a credit history or a good credit score.
+Students can get an auto or personal loan even if they don’t have a credit history or a good credit score.

 Kora uses active student status and GPA as lending criteria.